islonik/JsCraft/lemon/README.md

 ### Notes

 The difference between style.visibility and style.display:
-* visibility:hidden renders the tag, but itn't seen on the page.
+* visibility:hidden renders the tag, but isn't seen on the page.
 * style.display doesn't render the tag.